35 Airports are Carbon Neutral

 Leave No Trace

 If you are going somewhere “off-the-beaten-path” then please remember to leave no trace behind.
-Dispose of trash properly, don’t desecrate native flora and fauna.
-Keep places pristine.
+Keep places pristine by disposing of trash properly.